rebelsky/csc207c/_labs/linked-lists.md

 Preparation
 -----------

 a.
-Fork the repository, remove the `.class` and `.project` files, clone the updated repository, then load it into VScode.
+Fork the repository at {{ page.repo }}, remove the `.class` and `.project` files, clone the updated repository, then load it into VScode.

 b.
 In a separate window or tab, open the documentation for `Iterator` and `ListIterator`.